Analysis | GOP officials overwhelmingly side against Trump’s voter fraud claims — when forced to decide

 But not everyone has had the luxury of keeping their powder dry.
 And in this moment, it’s worth emphasizing that the vast majority of Republicans who have actually had to decide have gone against Trump.

-It’s not just the conservative governors who have earned his ire — Arizona’s Doug Ducey and Georgia’s Brian Kemp — but plenty of others, down to the lower-ranking officials tasked with certifying results.
+It’s not just the conservative governors who have earned his ire — Arizona’s Doug Ducey (R) and Georgia’s Brian Kemp (R) — but plenty of others, down to the lower-ranking officials tasked with certifying results.
 Over and over again, when they’ve actually had to decide, they’ve spurned Trump’s wishes.
 While much has yet to play out, the current verdict on the results from his own party is overwhelmingly against Trump.

 In Arizona, Ducey has certified his state’s election results and defended his state’s election.
 Before he did that, though, four Republicans on the 4-to-1 GOP-controlled Maricopa County board of supervisors certified the results in the county that includes Phoenix, which includes about 6 out of every 10 Arizona voters.
 GOP Chairman Clint Hickman said efforts to claim fraud had “fallen flat.”